Jananzzzz/HumanOptimization/README.md

 ## Rest
 Rest is undoubtedly the most important part of our physical activity.
 (And in my opinion it is also the most amazing activity of human beings.
 In fact, we almost know nothing about sleep.)
 We one third of our life time for sleep.

 Rest includes night sleep, lunch break, a nap between work or any kind of method to relax your body and brain.
-And the relaxation of body and brain are obvious two different things...
+And the rest of body and brain are obvious two different things...

 [Explore now &#8594;](Rest.md)